Reading about the Universe on New Year’s Eve

 Weirdly, in the spring of 2010 I speculated about how the laws of the universe and the elasticity of space and time might have something to say about death and dying on earth.
 I wrote:

 “…there (are) all kinds of stories: the story of childhood with its myth and magic; the story of adulthood with its passion and suffering; the story of old age with its death and loss.
 But the mitigating factor in old age, in all of life, is the story of the universe, of time and space.
-This is comforting to me because in the face of our cruel natural world, there’s a much bigger reality: time and space…”
+This is comforting to me because in the face of our sometimes cruel natural world here on earth, we’re all part of a much bigger reality: time and space…”

 When I finished reading my journals I restacked them back on their shelf, glad I took the time to revisit my younger self.
 My journal writings turned out to be hopeful letters to the future me, that white-haired lady living in the year 2021.